buildr-daemon/buildr-daemon/README.md

 - 💬 Talk to me about cricket, python (neither of these is any insect or animal), Silicon Valley & startups
 - 👯 We can connect to play some games of Chess ♟
 - ⚡ Fun fact: Spanish conquered africa because of horses not manpower.
-- 🧑‍💻 Tech I have worked with, not necessarily expert in these :
+- 🧑‍💻 Tech I have worked with:

 <p>
   <a href="https://aws.amazon.com" target="_blank" rel="noreferrer">